Dr.Fone - System Repair (Android)

 Android boot loop error might seem weird and unexplainable but it occurs because of some specific reasons.

-Firstly, please understand that it is a misnomer that boot loop error occurs only in a rooted device.
+Firstly, please understand that it is a misnomer that boot loop error occurs only in a rooted device .
 Boot loop Android error can also occur in a stock device with the original software, ROM, and firmware.
+In a rooted device, changes made, such as flashing a new ROM or customized firmware which are not compatible with the device’s hardware or existing software, can be blamed for the boot loop problem.

 Moving on, when your device’s software is unable to communicate with the system files during the start-up process, Android boot loop problem may arise.
 Such a glitch is caused if you have recently updated the Android version.
+Corrupted app update files can cause Android boot loops.
+To avoid this, always download apps and updates from trusted sources like the Google Play Store or official websites.
+Downloading from unverified sources can introduce malware, viruses, or Trojans, leading to boot loops and other device issues.

 Part 2: One click to Fix Android Bootloop without factory reset

-If you are trying to figure out how to fix boot loop, the first option you have is the one-click fix to Android Bootloop which involves using the Dr.Fone - System Repair software.
+If you are trying to figure out how to fix boot loop, the first option you have is the one-click fix to Android Bootloop which involves using the Dr.Fone - System Repair (Android) software.

 This is designed to repair any data corruption on your device and restores your firmware to its usual working condition.